-On the Paris campus the C2RT comprises around two dozen core facilities, and over one hundred and fifty scientists covering a large range of technological areas.
+On the Paris campus the C2RT comprises about 20 core facilities, and over one 150 engineers, technicians and researchers covering a large range of technological areas.
 The C2RT is a part of Institut Pasteur's critical research infrastructure and is a key component to our global research capacity serving and participating to most every aspect of scientific activities from basic to translational and clinical research at all levels.

-The vision of C2RT is founded in science-as-a-service, with technology research leading the way to new insights on the biology of life and its usurpation by disease.
-Developing research technologies, methods and modalities, our expertise helps assure the pipeline of production for new therapeutics, diagnostics, environmental health and biotechnologies.
+The vision of C2RT is founded in science-as-a-service, with technology research leading the way to new insights on the biology of life and disease.
+Through the development of advanced technologies and methodologies, our expertise helps drive innovation in therapeutics, diagnostics, environmental health, and biotechnology.